-• Health Sciences: This bachelor program focuses on the quickly changing health care and health science industries.
-It is organized around five concentrations: biomedical sciences, environment and health, disability and chronic illness, global health and health throughout the lifespan.
+• Health Sciences: With a focus on the quickly changing health care and health science industries, the program is organized around five concentrations: biomedical sciences, environment and health, disability and chronic illness, global health and health throughout the lifespan.

 |Minimum entering grades||Tuition||Average class size||Number of students||Residence spaces||Graduation and retention rates|